 It also campaigns to have a statutory right to work put on the political agenda.
 Gerry approved, and one of his last acts was to make an ethical investment in the Centre.

 Given time, he would no doubt have identified other new emerging structures and developments which if taken together, would reflect the Labour interest in the modern political and social world.

 Gerry was buried in the family plot in Shankill, Co.
 Dublin.
 He will be missed by his friends for his stimulating mind and good humour.

 [Pat Murphy was for many years an Irish Transport and General Workers’ Union shop steward at the Unidare group of companies in Finglas, Dublin.
 He was, along with Gerry Golden and others, one of the founder members of the Irish Communist Organisation.
-He now works at the Larkin Unemployed Centre in Dublin.]
+He worked at the Larkin Unemployed Centre in Dublin.]